-- World Resources Institute: works with partners to implement on-the-ground projects and mobilize diverse coalitions to put the world on a more sustainable path.
-It is currently investing in the Ocean Watch platform155 that supports the flow of data into policy and aims to present essential and reliable ocean data to policymakers. - International Development Banks have a focus on sustainable investment in blue economy.
-There are four main multilateral banks operating in the region: - EIB: The EIB, as the EU climate bank, is investing in the sustainable blue economy and supporting initiatives aimed at reducing pollution and preserving this natural resource.156 - World Bank: has an overall oceans portfolio worth over \$9 billion and includes relevant actions such as PROBLUE is a new Multi-Donor Trust Fund, that supports the development of integrated, sustainable and healthy marine and coastal resources. - African Development Bank, which finances at the national and international level and has financed the Nador West Med Port Complex (NWM) Construction Project157, among other projects. - European Bank for Reconstruction and Development: also a signatory to the Sustainable Blue Economy Finance Principles158.
+- sustainable blue economy.
+Moreover, it has developed the Mediterranean Marine Initiative (MMI). - World Resources Institute: works with partners to implement on-the-ground projects and mobilize diverse coalitions to put the world on a more sustainable path.
+It is currently investing in the Ocean Watch platform that supports the flow of data into policy and aims to present essential and reliable ocean data to policymakers. - International Development Banks have a focus on sustainable investment in blue economy.
+There are four main multilateral banks operating in the region: - EIB: The EIB, as the EU climate bank, is investing in the sustainable blue economy and supporting initiatives aimed at reducing pollution and preserving this natural resource. - World Bank: has an overall oceans portfolio worth over \$9 billion and includes relevant actions such as PROBLUE is a new Multi-Donor Trust Fund, that supports the development of integrated, sustainable and healthy marine and coastal resources. - African Development Bank, which finances at the national and international level and has financed the Nador West Med Port Complex (NWM) Construction Project, among other projects. - European Bank for Reconstruction and Development: also a signatory to the Sustainable Blue Economy Finance Principles.